 Test Environment setup

 Out of all the STLC phases, this is a particularly important phase of the entire software testing life cycle.
 It is important to ensure that the environment in which the software is being tested closely matches the environment in which the application will be used after deployment.
-For example, a banking application which will run on client’s server is to be tested, then for a successful testing process it is important to test the application in an environment which replicates the environment in which it will be used.
+For example, a banking application that will run on a client’s server is to be tested, then for a successful testing process, it is important to test the application in an environment that replicates the environment in which it will be used.

-Environment consists of software and hardware that are required for the application to function.
-Environment usually comprises of servers, systems, database, operating systems etc.
+An environment consists of software and hardware that are required for the application to function.
+The environment usually comprises servers, systems, database, operating systems etc.

 – Test Data

 |Following are the steps that need to be performed at this stage: |

 – Prepare a list of software required for the testing process.

 – Prepare a list of hardware required for the testing process.

 – Once it is set up, execute the smoke test cases to ensure the built product and environment is stable enough to proceed with the test execution phase.

 |– A fully-prepared test environment to proceed with the next phase |